Opioid Executive John Kapoor Found Guilty In Landmark Bribery Case

 While Kapoor has been on trial in Boston's federal courthouse, the company he founded has been facing financial troubles and management turmoil.
 Arizona-based Insys Therapeutics said in a statement that "there is substantial risk surrounding our ability to continue ... primarily due to mounting legal costs and uncertain legal settlement exposures."

-Last year, the pharmaceutical company agreed to pay at least $150 million to end a Department of Justice investigation into the bribery and kickback scheme.
-The insurance company Aetna, as well as patients, shareholders and state attorneys general have also sued Insys.
+Last year, the pharmaceutical company agreed to pay at least $150 million to end a Justice Department investigation into the bribery and kickback scheme.
+The insurance company Aetna, as well as patients, shareholders and state attorneys general, have also sued Insys.

-On April 15, Insys replaced their CEO, Saeed Motahari, with the company's chief financial officer, Andrew Long.
+On April 15, Insys replaced its CEO, Saeed Motahari, with the company's chief financial officer, Andrew Long.
 Since their high point in 2015, Insys shares have tumbled.
-Bloomberg News reported shares had fallen 90 percent.
+Bloomberg News reported that shares had fallen 90 percent.

-Brad Bailey, the former federal prosecutor, says other pharmaceutical companies may see Insys's woes as a cautionary tale.
-However, some worry the trial didn't strike at the root of the opioid crisis.
+Bailey, the former federal prosecutor, says other pharmaceutical companies may see Insys' woes as a cautionary tale.
+However, some worry that the trial didn't strike at the root of the opioid crisis.

-Leo Beletsky, a professor of law and health sciences at Northeastern University, says "a lot of what pharmaceutical companies did in the context of the opioid crisis that we are dealing with now was not, in fact, illegal.
+Leo Beletsky, a professor of law and health sciences at Northeastern University, says, "A lot of what pharmaceutical companies did in the context of the opioid crisis that we are dealing with now was not, in fact, illegal.
 It was maybe unethical, but it was not illegal."

-While bribing doctors to write prescriptions and fabricating diagnoses is illegal, paying a physician to promote a product to their peers is a common practice in the pharmaceutical industry.
+While bribing doctors to write prescriptions and fabricating diagnoses is illegal, paying physicians to promote products to their peers is a common practice in the pharmaceutical industry.
 Off-label prescribing is also legal and common, although sales representatives are not technically supposed to advocate for off-label uses of a medication.

 Beletsky says by focusing on individuals and their illegal schemes, this trial overlooked broader issues, such as drug companies legally spending billions of dollars to maximize the use of their medications.